eisenlohrmoullab/code_templates/README.md

 - what it does: various examples of MLMs using lme4 package and nlme package. options with and without random intercepts/slopes; logistic vs linear outcomes; dummy coded cycle variables, etc.
 - when to use: any multilevel model.

+**model_which_ids_are_being_used_in_my_model.rmd**
+- author: Anisha
+- what it does: how to extract the id groups in your model and compare them to the id's in your analytic dataset.
+You can then investigate the id's that are not being used in your model and determine why they are not being used in the model (e.g. dropped out or withdrawn right after enrollment, did not have enough cycledays, ghosted, dropped out before they menstruated, etc.).
+You can also use this code to ensure all your demographic tables and descriptive analyses are done on the list of id's that are being utilized by your analytic models.
+- when to use: any MLM using lmertest or lme4

 ## Plot Templates

 **plot_cyclephase and day-KY.Rmd**